minjiechen/minjiechen.github.io/_pages/about.md

 ---

-<a href="https://ece.princeton.edu/people/minjie-chen">Prof. Minjie Chen</a> <br />Electrical and Computer Engineering <br />Andlinger Center for Energy and the Environment <br /> Princeton University, USA
+<a href="https://ece.princeton.edu/people/minjie-chen">Prof. Minjie Chen</a> <br />Electrical and Computer Engineering <br />Andlinger Center for Energy and the Environment <br /> Princeton University, Princeton NJ, USA

 At Princeton, we develop power electronics systems for important and emerging applications.
 We create new knowledge and push the boundaries in all aspects, including:
 - Power electronics <a href="#">theories</a>